-Nature remains the place of supply for these artists making.
+Nature remains the place of supply for these artisanal artists.
 The dress is made of fig tree bark, soaked and then beaten, using wooden clubs, until a fine material is obtained and sufficiently malleable to be deformed and carried.
-At its waist, a belt of cowrie shells.
-At his neck he wears a leopard-toothed collar and holds.
-In his left hand a fly-hunting making with elephant-tail hairs.
+At his waist, a belt of cowrie shells.
+At his neck, he wears a leopard-toothed collar and holds in his left hand, a fly-hunting making with elephant-tail hairs.

-Photo : Art de l’Afrique Noire – Editions FONDATION MAEGHT
+Photo : Art de l’Afrique Noire – Fondation Maeght